igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

 The core Clojure namespace uses its own naming rules.
 For example, `f` is for a function, `m` is for a map, `k` is for a key and so on.
 This is not an excuse for using the same way in your code.
-Leave the clojure.core namespace alone and use more sensible names.
+Leave the `clojure.core` namespace alone and use more sensible names.

-In let, never shadow the `clojure.core` stuff.
+In `let`, never shadow the `clojure.core` stuff.
 It's quite common when a map has a key `:name`, and you shadow the `name` function:

 ~~~clojure
 (def user {:name "Ivan"})